vrizzi/styleguide/Ruby.md

 * Try to make your classes as [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design\)) as possible.
-* Always supply a proper `to_s` method for classes that represent domain objects.
+* Always try to supply a proper `to_s` method for classes that represent domain objects.

     ```ruby
     class Person